-PRINCIPLE Preparing for the future Delivering for local residents Focusing on prevention AT-A-GLANCE GUIDE TO COMMITMENTS (More information in each section) local renewable energy high-skill economy new technologies green local economy walking, micro mobility (cycling), car-sharing, buses, and rail carbon neutral development and energy efficiency retrofitting natural environment carbon stores (e.g. planting more trees) carbon-neutral, social and affordable housing energy efficient homes significant improvement of the transport infrastructure low traffic neighbourhoods effective approach to fly-tipping and litter enforcement Citizens' Juries to improve decision- making tailor our approach to community engagement in Bath community engagement charter statutory health and care services preventative approaches reduce health inequalities provision for children and young people with special educational needs and disabilities reduce waste, increase recycling and support local litter picking schemes mental health services that deliver the best outcomes reduce over-reliance on residential and nursing care build on local strengths
+PRINCIPLE Preparing for the future Delivering for local residents Focusing on prevention AT-A-GLANCE GUIDE TO COMMITMENTS (More information in each section) local renewable energy high-skill economy new technologies green local economy walking, micro mobility (cycling), car-sharing, buses, and rail carbon neutral development and energy efficiency retrofitting natural environment carbon stores and biodiversity e.g. planting more trees carbon-neutral, social and affordable housing energy efficient homes significant improvement of the transport infrastructure low traffic neighbourhoods effective approach to fly-tipping and litter enforcement Citizens' Juries to improve decision- making tailor our approach to community engagement in Bath community engagement charter statutory health and care services preventative approaches reduce health inequalities provision for children and young people with special educational needs and disabilities reduce waste, increase recycling and support local litter picking schemes mental health services that build resilience, promote mental health and wellbeing and deliver the best outcomes reduce over-reliance on residential and nursing care build on local strengths the things that matter most to them - for example on replacing the money that is lost through students, rightly, being exempt from council tax.
+We will seek to influence central government and others where we need to make changes to deliver our Corporate Strategy, for example to to address the climate emergency.